 Jurisdiction and Powers

-ODACC will not administratively decide whether a case was properly referred to adjudication.
+ODACC will not administratively decide whether a matter was properly referred to adjudication.
 A Claimant may commence an adjudication, and, as part of the adjudication process, request that the Adjudicator determine whether ODACC has jurisdiction to decide the issue.
 A Respondent may also ask an Adjudicator to decide whether ODACC has jurisdiction to decide the issue.

 Disputes that can be Referred to Adjudication